carbon-design-system/carbon-preprocess-svelte/README.md

    */
   content: ["src/**/*.{svelte,js,ts}"],

-  /**
-   * Experimental.
-Enables stricter CSS tree-shaking that can drastically
-   * reduce output size compared to the default baseline, depending on which
-   * Carbon components you import.
-Small bundles that only use a handful of
-   * components tend to see the largest gains.
-   *
-   * Compared to the default matcher, `strict`:
-   * - Prunes individual selectors from comma-separated lists instead of
-   *   keeping the entire rule when any selector matches
-   * - Requires every Carbon class in a compound selector to match when only
-   *   shared modifiers (e.g. `.bx--skeleton`) hit, so importing Button no
-   *   longer pulls in Tabs skeleton styles
-   * - Drops flatpickr and legacy single-hyphen `bx-` rules unless DatePicker
-   *   (or similar) is in the bundle
-   * - Uses parenthesis-aware selector parsing for `:is()` and similar *
-   * @default false
-   */
   experimental: {
-    strict: true,

     /**
      * Experimental.
 Builds the component index from *this project's*
      * installed `carbon-components-svelte` instead of the version bundled